modrinth/hydra/README.md

 This does not need a socket or a webview, and the response is stored in the HTTP body.
 Otherwise, the response is the same (though you do need to update both tokens to the returned valuees).

 ## Deployment
 To deploy Hydra, set the `HYDRA_CLIENT_ID` and `HYDRA_CLIENT_SECRET` environment variables using the values from an Azure application.
 You can build a release version of Hydra with `cargo build --release`, or download one of the artifacts on GitHub Actions.
-Alternatively, you can use the `.#hydra` and `.#cross-hydra` (builds static GNU/Linux executables using Musl) attributes in Nix.
 The local hostname uses the `HYDRA_HOST` and `HYDRA_PORT` variables, with the public hostname being stored in the `HYDRA_PUBLIC_URL` variable.

-If using the `tls` feature, you will need to either set the `HYDRA_CERT` and `HYDRA_KEY` variables to your TLS certificate and key paths or place them in the `$XDG_CONFIG_DIR/hydra` directory.

-Docker images can also be created.
-In additon to the ones uploaded to GitHub actions, you can use the flake manually should you want to use a customized feature set.
-To build an image, use the `.#docker-image` flake attribute.

-As a convenience, a `cargo make` script is included to build images with the given certificates quickly.
-Using `cargo make tls-image <CERT_PATH> <KEY_PATH>` will create a Docker image with the given TLS certificates installed.